DG-IT2024/MobileDev_SprintShare/README.md

 The system ensures smooth collaboration by reducing **delayed decisions, scheduling conflicts, and lack of accountability**, while being accessible in **mobile platforms**.

-> [cite_start] The primary objective of this project is to develop *SprintShare*, a collaboration management application designed to centralize and streamline group collaboration for students [cite: 66, 67].
+The primary objective of this project is to develop *SprintShare*, a collaboration management application designed to centralize and streamline group collaboration for students.

 ---